 The beauty of personal branding is that we each have our own story, we’re all unique in our own way.
 And that is our biggest competitive advantage.
-There are tons of really talented photographers out there, and yet – there’s only one of me.
+There are tons of really talented personal brand photographers out there, and yet – there’s only one of me.

 I firmly believe in community over competition.
 I trust that the people who feel attracted to my vibe will come to me, and the people who don’t, won’t.
 And that’s exactly how it should be.

 10- What has been your most effective marketing strategy to grow your personal brand photography business?

 My network of like-minded individuals and fellow entrepreneurs.
 That, and forming and growing genuine connections on Instagram.